Ukraine’s Zelenskyy expected to visit Int’l Criminal Court

 THE HAGUE, Netherlands (AP) — Ukrainian President Volodymyr Zelenskyy was in the Netherlands on Thursday for a surprise visit to the city that is home to the International Criminal Court, which has issued an arrest warrant for Russian President Vladimir Putin.

-Zelenskyy’s visit to The Hague, which calls itself the international city of peace and justice and hosts the ICC and the United Nations’ top judicial organ, the International Court of Justice, came a day after he denied that Ukrainian forces were responsible for what the Kremlin called an attempt to assassinate Putin in a drone attack.
+Zelenskyy’s visit to The Hague, which hosts the ICC and the United Nations’ top judicial organ, the International Court of Justice, came a day after he denied that Ukrainian forces were responsible for what the Kremlin called an attempt to assassinate Putin in a drone attack.

 On a visit to Helsinki on Wednesday, Zelenskyy told reporters: “We didn’t attack Putin.
 We leave it to (the) tribunal.”